Timelike Holographic Complexity: Introduction

-Unlike conventional entanglement entropy, pseudo-entropy can acquire complex values due to the non-Hermitian nature of $\tau$.
-Its real part quantifies a generalized correlation between $|\psi_i\rangle$ and $|\psi_f\rangle$, while its imaginary part encodes a phase-like structure associated with temporal or causal transitions.
-The appearance of such complex contributions points toward a richer analytic structure underlying holographic information measures.
+Unlike conventional entanglement entropy, pseudo-entropy is generically complex due to the non-Hermitian nature of the transition matrix $\tau$.
+Its real part captures a generalized notion of correlation between $|\psi_i\rangle$ and $|\psi_f\rangle$, while its imaginary part encodes phase-like information associated with temporal ordering and causal structure.
+The emergence of complex values thus signals a richer analytic structure underlying holographic information measures.

-In the context of AdS/CFT correspondence \cite{Maldacena:1997re}, pseudo-entropy naturally motivates the study of timelike extremal surfaces anchored on timelike boundary intervals \cite{Doi:2022iyj,Doi:2023zaf,Narayan:2022afv}.
-These surfaces extend the Ryu--Takayanagi (RT) construction \cite{Ryu:2006bv,Ryu:2006ef} into Lorentzian regions of AdS, where the induced metric on the extremal surface may change signature.
-Such generalizations have attracted increasing interest in recent years (see {\it e.g.} \cite{Wang:2018jva, Narayan:2020nsc, Liu:2022ugc,Li:2022tsv,Narayan:2023ebn,Narayan:2023zen, Jena:2024tly,Afrasiar:2024ldn,Nunez:2025gxq,Zhao:2025zgm,Jiang:2025pen,Mohan:2025aiw}).
-The corresponding holographic entanglement entropy for timelike subregions generally acquires an imaginary part, which is interpreted as the bulk dual of the complex-valued pseudo-entropy.
+Within the AdS/CFT correspondence \cite{Maldacena:1997re}, pseudo-entropy naturally motivates the study of timelike extremal surfaces anchored on timelike boundary intervals \cite{Doi:2022iyj,Doi:2023zaf,Narayan:2022afv}.
+These surfaces extend the Ryu--Takayanagi (RT) prescription \cite{Ryu:2006bv,Ryu:2006ef} into Lorentzian regions of AdS, where the induced metric on the extremal surface may change signature.
+Such generalizations have attracted increasing attention in recent years (see, \textit{e.g.}, \cite{Wang:2018jva,Narayan:2020nsc,Liu:2022ugc,Li:2022tsv,Narayan:2023ebn,Narayan:2023zen,Jena:2024tly, Afrasiar:2024lsi,Afrasiar:2024ldn,Nunez:2025gxq,Zhao:2025zgm,Jiang:2025pen,Mohan:2025aiw}).
+In these constructions, the corresponding holographic entanglement entropy for timelike subregions typically acquires an imaginary part, providing a bulk dual interpretation of complex-valued pseudo-entropy.

 This naturally raises the question of whether other quantum information measures—most notably quantum complexity—admit a consistent timelike generalization, and if so, what boundary quantity they compute.